USS Tullibee (SSN-597): 1979–1987

 On 24 July 1979, Commander Daniel J. Koczur relieved as the eighth Commanding Officer.
 During August 1979, Tullibee entered Portsmouth Naval Shipyard for its third and final major overhaul.
 This overhaul lasted until October 1982 (a total of 39 months).
 After leaving the shipyard, the remaining months of 1982 were spent conducting various operations, which provided refresher training for the crew.

 On 26 April 1983, Commander David W. Candler relieved as the ninth Commanding Officer.
 On two occasions between April 1983 and February 1984 difficulties with the propulsion system required the ship to return to New London for repairs.
 In November 1985, the ship departed New London for her fifth and final extended deployment to the Mediterranean Sea.
 While deployed she conducted several ASW operations for Commander Sixth Fleet and participated in a major NATO ASW exercise.
 Tullibee's assignment to the Sixth Fleet during freedom of navigation exercises, involving combat with Libyan forces, resulted in her crew receiving a Navy Expeditionary Medal as well as her first award of a Navy Unit Commendation.
 The ship returned to New London, Connecticut, in April 1986 after having spent five months deployed.

-On November 1986, Commander Charles R. Skolds relieved as the tenth Commanding Officer.
+In November 1986, Commander Charles R. Skolds relieved as the tenth Commanding Officer.
 The ship remained pier side in New London for the rest of 1986 and most of 1987 while preparing for inactivation.
 In September 1987 the ship was towed to Portsmouth Naval Shipyard to begin a ten-month inactivation and decommissioning.